Secured loans

 Affordability checks are at the heart of secured loan eligibility in the UK.
 Lenders compare your income with expenses, debts, and commitments.
 They’ll often run stress tests, asking: Would this borrower still be able to repay if interest rates rose by 1% or 2%?

-If the answer is no, the application may be declined—or you might be offered a lower loan amount.
+If the answer is no, the application may be declined—or you might be offered a lower loan amount, as the amount you can borrow is determined by the value of the loan secured against your property.

-Remember: borrowing more than you can manage doesn’t just risk your finances—it risks your home.
+Remember: borrowing more than you can manage doesn’t just risk your finances—it means you risk losing your home if you cannot keep up with repayments.
 Our secured loans overview gives practical advice on keeping things affordable.

 Other Factors Lenders May Consider